giacomoni/mininettestbed/README.md

 ## Plotting results
 All plots on the paper can be reproduced by running the corresponding script in the plots folder.
 The scripts assume that results are stored in *mininetestbed/nooffload*.

-You can also reproduce the plots without having to rerun the experiment by downloading the dataset available at TODO:figshare.
+You can also reproduce the plots without having to rerun the experiment by downloading the dataset available [here](https://sussex.figshare.com/articles/dataset/Data_for_Reinforcement_Learning-based_Congestion_Control_A_Systematic_Evaluation_of_Fairness_Efficiency_and_Responsiveness/24970173).
 Make sure to move the data into the expected location or change the path(s) in the python scripts